lsu-ddem/intro-to-esports/content/6-Journalism/3_Lesson_3/_index.en.md

 -   Each student will:

-	-   Find and develop a story either within the local community or within the school community that allows the student to become immersed and develop a narrative that is true to the subject (community is pretty open it can be any level of organization that is related by a: common interest, location, age, family/relation, etc. )
+	-   Find and develop a story either within the local community or within the school community that allows the student to become immersed and develop a narrative that is true to the subject (community is pretty open it can be any level of organization that is related by a: common interest, location, age, family/relation, etc. ).

-	-   Students will capture data (video, audio, and notes) develop a narrative that is true to the subject
+	-   Students will capture data (video, audio, and notes) develop a narrative that is true to the subject.

 		-   True to the subject means: